Terms and Conditions

 SPAM is unsolicited e-mail which is sent to individuals, usually thousands at a time.
 It is also the practice of posting inappropriate material to one or more Usenet newsgroups.
 These activities are harmful not only to the individuals receiving the messages but also to Asset ICT.
 It can overload our equipment and disrupt service to our clients.
 Because of this, SPAM is strictly prohibited.
 You may neither use SPAM to publicize a site that we host, nor may you use our servers to send SPAM.

 Users of our service should follow Netiquette at all times.
 We provide e-mail services as part of the package of services.
 You must not send via e-mail any item which it is illegal to send or possess and you must not send Copyright material or Intellectual Property via e-mail unless you have permission to do so.

-If spamming attacks or mail bombs are perpetrated and it is considered necessary, in the sole opinion of Carpe Diem IT, then a public announcement will be made and this will include the disclosure of the SENDER’s identity.
+If spamming attacks or mail bombs are perpetrated and it is considered necessary, in the sole opinion of Asset ICT, then a public announcement will be made and this will include the disclosure of the SENDER’s identity.
 Accounts of spammers on our network will be terminated.

 You must not use our servers to send Unsolicited Commercial E-mail (UCE) or Unsolicited Bulk E-mail (UBE)

 You must agree to accept all e-mail addressed for the webmaster, abuse and postmaster for your account.